urbit/old-urbit.org/tutorial/nock/ch1_sec1.md

 a
 ```

-Once you're satisfied that this is true, let's do something slightly
+Once you're satisfied that this is true, let's try something slightly
 different:

 ```text